How to Choose Between a Real or Fake Christmas Tree

 - Artificial trees cannot be recycled.
 Made from PVC, a petroleum-based, non-biodegradable plastic, they are destined for landfills.

 - Artificial trees can be a fire hazard, too.
 There are several news reports of artificial, pre-lit trees that have caught on fire due to a blaze that starts in the tree’s firebox at the base of the tree.

 Different Types of Artificial Christmas Trees

-- Flocked Flocked Christmas trees are designed to look like snow has freshly fallen on them.
+- Flocked — Flocked Christmas trees are designed to look like snow has freshly fallen on them.
+Check out how to flock a Christmas tree.
 Holiday Stuff has a 5-foot flocked Christmas tree available on Amazon.